avmochkina/rsschool-cv1/cv.md

 ### About Me

 My privious job leaded me to stagnation and I think that I need to change something.
-I'm interested in design and web development.
-That's why I decided to choose the field of front-end development.
-My goal is to gain knowledge and become a frontend developer.
-Flexibility and desire to learn are my strengths.
-Also  I'm an excellent team worker.
+It happened  that I got interested in design and web development, so I finished a design course in 2021.
+Thanks to that I have acquired some knowledge of HTML and CSS, design systems and UX patterns.
+Now my focus is on front-end development and RS School helps me to learn it.
+I have been studying for six months and I know so much already.
+My personal skills such as:

+ + Creativity and good imagination
+ + Being a hard-working person
+ + Fast learner
+ + and also I’m an excellent team worker help me to learn more quickly and efficiently.
+I'm willing to study and become an excellent front-end developer.
+I'm excited about what I've been working on.
+I'm always up for a challenge and I'm looking for a place where I can continue to grow and learn.

 _______